nmshd/documentation/_includes/scenarios/integrate/create-attribute-for-peer.md

 ### Example of creating an IdentityAttribute

 We assume that the Integrator of the Sender wants to create an IdentityAttribute of type [EMailAddress]({% link _docs_integrate/attribute-values.md %}#emailaddress) for the Recipient.
 To request the creation of this IdentityAttribute for the Recipient, the Sender needs to insert it into the `attribute` property of the [CreateAttributeRequestItem]({% link _docs_integrate/data-model-overview.md %}#createattributerequestitem) contained within the `items` property of the [Request]({% link _docs_integrate/data-model-overview.md %}#request) for creating Attributes.
 In our example, we have chosen to set the value of the `mustBeAccepted` property of the CreateAttributeRequestItem to `true`.
+Please note that the `<...>` notation is used as a placeholder for the actual data as usual.

 ```jsonc
 {